Administrative Advisory SPED 2013-1 (Updated)

 |From:||Marcia Mittnacht, State Director of Special Education|

-On February 14, 2013 the U.S. Department of Education published final regulations in the Federal Register for IDEA, Part B, that change the requirements of 34 CFR 300.154(d) related to parental consent to access public health insurance, in Massachusetts, MassHealth ( Medicaid).1 Previously, if a school district wished to use a student's MassHealth, parental consent was required each time services changed (such as when the IEP was revised annually).
-The final change in regulation in this area became effective on March 18, 2013, and will make it easier for school districts to access MassHealth while still protecting family and children's rights.
+Effective March 2013, the U.S. Department of Education implemented regulations for the Individuals with Disabilities Act (IDEA), Part B, that changed the requirements in IDEA regulations at 34 CFR 300.154(d) related to parental consent to access public health insurance, in Massachusetts, MassHealth (Medicaid).1 The regulations now allow for a one-time consent for accessing a student's MassHealth insurance rather than require parental/guardian (parental) consent each time services change, such as when the student's Individualized Education Program (IEP) is revised annually.
+This change has made it easier for school districts to access MassHealth while still protecting family and children's rights.

-The new regulations in this area: (1) ensure that parents are informed of all of their legal protections before they consent and before the school district seeks to access MassHealth to pay for services; and (2) reduce the amount of paperwork and time spent meeting these requirements by seeking consent only once and providing notice annually thereafter.
+The previous regulations regarding parental consent are still in effect and districts must continue to comply with the following: (1) ensure that parents are informed of all of their legal protections before they consent and before the school district seeks to access MassHealth to pay for services; and (2) reduce the amount of paperwork and time spent meeting these requirements by seeking consent only once and providing notice annually thereafter.

 III.
 One-Time Consent

-The school district must provide written notification to the parent and obtain a one-time consent before accessing MassHealth for the first time.
+The school district must provide written notification to the parent and obtain a one-time consent before accessing MassHealth.
 The notification must meet the requirements of the law.
-The Massachusetts Department of Elementary and Secondary Education (the Department) has developed a template for this first notice and consent activity (attached).
-Using this template, the school district can be confident of meeting all of the required data elements; for this reason, the Department is designating the template as a mandated form (28M/13).
-Districts may add their unique district information, but may not alter or change the contents of the 28M/13 template.
+The Massachusetts Department of Elementary and Secondary Education (Department) has updated the template consent form to include all MassHealth eligible students (attached ).
+Using this updated template, the school district can be confident of meeting all of the required data elements; for this reason, the Department has designated the template as a mandated form (28M/13).
+Districts may add their unique district information but may not alter or change the contents of the 28M/13 template.

-In brief, the required elements describe the provisions of law, assure the parent that special education services are provided at no cost to the parent, state the personally identifiable information that will be exchanged in order to access MassHealth, and state that the parent can withdraw their consent at any time and that such withdrawal would not result in any change or denial of special education services nor would there be any cost to the parent.
-Finally, the parent indicates that he/she understands and agrees that the school district may access MassHealth to pay for special education services.
-If the parent speaks another language other than English or otherwise indicates a lack of understanding, the district must take whatever steps are necessary to ensure the parent understands the content of the notice and the consent being given.
-The Department will develop and make available this notice in more than one language, but until these documents are available, the district is obligated to take whatever steps are necessary to ensure that the parent understands the nature of the consent and gives consent freely.
+The changes do not affect current services that are provided at no cost to the parent.
+Personally identifiable information will continue to be exchanged in order to access MassHealth, and a parent can still withdraw their consent at any time and such withdrawal will not result in any change or denial of special education, IHCP, IFSP, or Section 504 plan services, nor will there be any cost to the parent.
+If the parent speaks a language other than English or otherwise indicates a lack of understanding, the district must continue to take whatever steps are necessary to ensure the parent understands the content of the notice and the consent being given.
+The Department has made available this notice in several languages.

-Once one-time consent is obtained, school districts are not required to obtain consent again in order access MassHealth, even if there is a change in the type or amount of services to be provided to the student or a change in the cost of the services to be charged to MassHealth.
+Districts must obtain this one-time written consent for all eligible students including those students who were previously enrolled in the program prior to this expansion of allowable coverage.
+Once one-time consent is obtained, school districts are not required to obtain written consent again in order access MassHealth, even if there is a change in the type or amount of services to be provided to the student or a change in the cost of the services to be charged to MassHealth.

 IV.
 Annual Notice